NC3-LU/cases_web/_knowhow/bestpractices/SecurityMeasures4SME-Threats2HR.markdown

 * checking and tracing long distance calls – or securing telephone servers (PBX).

 ## Human error: prevention measures
-There is a large range of human error, going from inadvertently sending an email to the wrong person right up to the accidental deletion of vital company data.
+There is a large range of human errors, going from inadvertently sending an email to the wrong person right up to the accidental deletion of vital company data.

-For the best chance at avoiding such errors, it is important to provide:
+The best chance to avoid such errors is to provide:

 * adequate staff training.
 (Draft and enforce a Sectoral policy on Human factors – [Training and information]({% link _knowhow/cisoapproach/SecurityPolicy-HumanFactors.markdown %}#training-and-information));
 * a reminder of the backup measures for sensitive files.
 (Draft and enforce a Sectoral policy on Operational and communication aspects – [Data backups]({% link _knowhow/cisoapproach/SecurityPolicy-OperationalAndCommunicationAspects.markdown %}#data-backups));